param3118/Trie-based-Autocomplete-and-Autocorrect-Engine/readme.md

 ### Trie-Based Autocomplete & Autocorrect Engine
 #### 📌 Project Overview

-This project is an implementation of a dictionary engine using a Trie data structure in C.
+This project is an implementation of a dictionary engine using a Trie data structure in C++.
 It supports:

 ✅ Word insertion & deletion